 There are several different perspectives as to what is considered LTL.
 Full Truck Load carriers can put anywhere from 2 to 6 different people’s shipments on a trailer and since each shipment is technically “less than a truckload” they would consider that to be LTL.
 There are also freight companies who do not specialize in truck loads, but rather, consolidate larger volume shipments from about 2 to 12 pallets (or about 4000 to 24000 pounds) and consider themselves LTL Carriers.

-Whether shipping less-than-truckload or full truck load, make sure you have the right commercial roadside assistance to keep you delivering truck loads longer.
+Whether shipping less-than-truckload or full truck load, make sure you have the right semi-truck roadside assistance to keep you delivering truck loads longer.